DIRECTORY OF PH.D. CANDIDATES

 (Also see testimonials from past and current students.)

-Interests: Interests: British colonialism, the Caribbean, and the history of drugs and alcohol.
-My dissertation examines how the uses, meanings, and legal status of ganja (Cannabis indica) changed as it spread through three British Caribbean colonies: Trinidad, British Guiana, and Jamaica.
+Interests: British colonialism, the Caribbean, and the history of drugs and alcohol.
+My dissertation examines how the uses, meanings, and legal status of ganja ( Cannabis indica) changed as it spread through three British Caribbean colonies: Trinidad, British Guiana, and Jamaica.
 I explore how ganja was introduced to the region by indentured workers from India, creolized by Afro-Caribbean peasants and city dwellers, and restricted at the urging of colonial officials and moral reformers.
 Using the social and political entanglements of cannabis as an analytical lens, the study intervenes in scholarship on imperial knowledge production, transculturation, and the politics of drug control.

 Dissertation: "Cannabis and Colonialism in the British Caribbean, 1838–1938"